Osteoarthritis : better understanding this disease, as frequent as it is disabling

 Not just a disease of old age

-Contrary to popular belief, theosteoarthritis does not only affect older people.
-More and more young patients, sometimes as young as 35 or 40, are showing signs of joint wear.
+Contrary to popular belief, it doesn't only affect the elderly.
+An increasing number of young patients, sometimes as young as 35 or 40, are showing signs of joint wear and tear.
 This early osteoarthritis is often linked to sports trauma (untreated meniscal or ligament injury), excess weight or genetic predispositions.

-In active or athletic patients, this early osteoarthritis has a major impact on daily life.
-It limits the practice of sport, disrupts professional life and can cause real physical and mental distress.
+In active or athletic patients, this early-onset osteoarthritis has a major impact on daily life.
+It limits sports participation, disrupts professional life, and can cause significant physical and mental distress.

 Personalized care is essential

-In Geneva, Dr. Coulin offers a progressive and personalized approach to osteoarthritis, including injectable treatments (hyaluronic acid, PRP, Arthrosamid®, stem cells), targeted rehabilitation, and, if necessary, conservative or prosthetic surgery.
-The goal is to provide lasting relief while maintaining a good level of activity and complete autonomy.
+Dr Coulin offers in Geneva a gradual and personalised approach, including injectable treatments (hyaluronic acid, PRP, Arthrosamid®, stem cells), targeted rehabilitation and, if necessary, conservative or prosthetic surgery.
+The objective is to provide lasting relief, while maintaining a good level of activity and complete autonomy.

 Understanding the numbers, acting sooner

 L'osteoarthritis is a chronic, progressive disease, but one that can be stabilized.
-By identifying early signs and consulting a specialist as soon as joint pain appears, it is possible to implement effective strategies to delay, or even avoid, surgery.
+By identifying the early signs By consulting a specialist as soon as joint pain appears, it is possible to put in place effective strategies to delay, or even avoid, surgery.

 In Geneva, Dr. Coulin supports each patient suffering from osteoarthritis in a personalized care pathway, with regular monitoring and solutions adapted to their age, activity and life goals.